 1: Improved Sanitation Control for Medical Applications

-Sanitation is a key concern for any medical or pharmaceutical application.
-When medical tools or containers have a rough or uneven surface, that creates crevices where microbes or soils can hide.
+anitation is a key concern for any medical or pharmaceutical application.
+When medical tools or containers have a rough or uneven surface, that creates small spots where microbes or soils can hide.
 This increases the risk that some bacteria, viruses, or soils may not be fully sterilized or removed when medical equipment is cleaned.

-By electropolishing stainless steel, these microscopic refuges are eliminated, giving contaminants nowhere to hide.
+By electropolishing stainless steel, these microscopic hiding spots are eliminated, giving contaminants nowhere to hide.
 This makes it easier to fully sterilize electropolished stainless steel equipment between uses.

 2: Reduced Galling and Seizing of Medical Mechanisms